martin0258/university-research/thesis/thesis.md

 3.2 Fitting step 1: Windowing transformation
 --------------------------------------------

-Windowing transformation is needed to apply regression models to time series forecasting.
-This process has 1 parameter: window size.
-It can be decided either by user or model-selection techniques such as AIC (Akaike information criterion) or cross-validation.
+Before applying a regression model to time series forecasting, first we need to transform a time series into a set of instances with a window size.
+Therefore, in this step, we need to decide window size.
+It can be decided either subjectively by people, or by model-selection techniques such as AIC (Akaike information criterion) and cross-validation.
+In our experiments, we decide to use AIC for fairness because other time series models also use it or similar model-selection technique, e.g., ARIMA uses AICc, a variation of AIC, to decide how many past observations to include as features.

 3.3 Fitting step 2: Weighing training instances
 -----------------------------------------------

-Mathematically speaking, because there are infinite “strictly increasing” functions, there are infinite growth functions that match our assumption, i.e., the newer, the more important.
-Take illustration in 3.1 for example, importance order is w<sub>1</sub> \< w<sub>2</sub> \< w<sub>3</sub>.
+This step is to weigh training instances (output of previous step) with a growth function that match our assumption (newer instances are more important).
+Mathematically speaking, because there are infinite strictly increasing functions, there are infinite valid choices.
+Take illustration in 3.1 for example, the importance order is w<sub>1</sub> \< w<sub>2</sub> \< w<sub>3</sub>.
 So, what is the best growth function and how to find it from infinite possibilities?
-We define the best growth function as the one that minimizes the testing error of one-step forecast, and we start from studying some well-known types of growth functions: **linear** (x = { 2, 4, 6,… }), **exponential** (e<sup>x</sup> ), and **cubic exponential** (e<sup>3x</sup>) growth.
-Because testing data/error is unknown during training, we choose the growth function that minimizes the validation error of one-step forecast.
+First, we define the best growth function as the one that minimizes the testing error of one-step forecast.
+Second, we consider three growth functions: **linear** (x = { 1, 2, 3,… }), **exponential** (e<sup>x</sup> ), and **cubic exponential** (e<sup>3x</sup>) growth.
+Because testing error is unknown during training, we choose the growth function that minimizes the validation error of one-step forecast.
+Although other growth functions should be considered, the three functions above are enough for our data set.

+After a growth function is decided, there are two ways to weighs training instances: resampling instances with weights or infuse weights into the fitting process of base learning algorithm.
+Not all learning algorithms support instance weights during fitting, but resampling always work because it is an approach at data level.
+Since we want TWR to be general, we choose resampling.

-Although other growth functions should be considered, there is a technique that can narrow down the search space: resampling.
-By resampling training instances with given weights as probability (sampling with replacement), many weights assignments actually produce the same resampling result in most cases.
-For example, 10x and 11x produces probability p<sup>10</sup> = { 0.09%, 0.9%, 9%, 90% }, p11 = { 0.06%, 0.75%, 8.26%, 90.9% }, respectively.
-For a time series of length 20 (average of our data set for experiment), the maximum number of training instances is 19.
-By resampling them with p10 and p11, it is very likely that their results have little or no difference (sample the last instance with over 90%).
+There is a small side benefit by using resampling: it narrows down the search space of growth functions.
+By resampling training instances with given weights as probability (sampling with replacement, i.e., bootstrap sampling), many weights assignments actually produce the same resampling result.
+For example, e<sup>3x</sup> and e<sup>4x</sup> produces probability p3 = { 0.01%, 0.23%, 4.73%, 95.02% }, p4 = { 6.03e-2%, 0.03%, 1.79%, 98.16% }, respectively.
+By resampling 4 instances with p3 and p4, it is very likely that their results are the same because over 95% the 4<sup>th</sup> instance is sampled.

-Resampling implements weighting step at data level instead of learning algorithm level, which has the benefit of combing with any base algorithm.
-However, it introduces randomness, so reduce the variance by applying bagging, i.e., we repeat the iteration of this step and step of building a base model over many runs (20 times in our experiment).
+Although resampling has its advantages, it also has a downside: it introduces randomness and variance into results.
+To avoid this side effect, bagging [9] is used, i.e., we resample many data sets from the same probability, build a base model from each data set, and then aggregate all the base models to make prediction.
+In our experiment, 20 models are built and they are averaged when making predictions.

 3.4 Fitting step 3: Building a base model
 -----------------------------------------

-We choose regression tree (regression version of decision tree) as our base model because it is sensitive to different data distribution.
+This step is just calling a base learning algorithm to make it fit on the weighted data.
+Therefore, we need to make decisions of base learning algorithm and its parameters.
+Although any regression model can be used, regression tree should be our best choice because it is sensitive to different data [10], i.e., a small change in the data set may cause a large change in its built model.
+This characteristic is important for the weighted data to make impact on the built model and prediction.

+As for parameters of regression tree, our principle is to use default settings as much as possible, and allow tree to grow as depth as possible, and prune it based on validation error.
+Detail settings are provided in section 4.

 3.5 Predicting stage of TWR
 ---------------------------

-Taking average of predictions from multiple base models.
+Because TWR uses bagging with sampling probability as growth function, many base models are averaged to make prediction.
+Note that because TWR is trained on weighted instances, it is very likely to produce bad predictions for most past observations, especially for those that are not sampled.
+TWR is designed to make one-step forecast only, but it can also compute multi-step forecasts by recursively treating forecasts as input features.
+However, if using for multi-step forecasts, the number of episodes for validation also need to increase.

 第四章 Experiments
 ==================